Sell more art in 2012! Use this information to help you. It is about using the art of persuasion to help you get more art sales.

 On a smaller scale, art galleries and art publishers are feeling the pinch of change on their business models.
 The art trade media and art tradeshow businesses that flourished less than a decade ago are near extinction.
 As a result, the rules for artists who want to continue to sell more art have changed.

-The buzz on social media is so incessant it is sometimes nauseates me.
+The buzz on social media is so incessant it nauseates me.
 Honestly, there are times I just feel like canceling or just taking a long hiatus from Facebook, Twitter, Google Plus and LinkedIn.
 It just seems like all sizzle and no steak for many users trying to harness these platforms for business.

 Don’t get me wrong, I am not going to jump ship on social media, but I am reevaluating how I will continue to use it going forward.
 That’s not a New Year’s resolution; it is a growing awareness of my limited time and my determination to follow the mandate of one of my heroes, Steven Covey, who says, “Keep the main thing the main thing.”